This post may contain affiliate links. Please read our disclosure policy.

 When it comes to side dishes, I don’t think anything is as versatile as potatoes!
 There are so many scrumptious ways to whip them up and serve them next to an endless list of main entrees.
 However, fondant potatoes has got to be one of my all time favorite ways to cook and serve potatoes.
 They’re both delicious and picturesque, making them so impressive to present!

 While the step by step instructions may seem extensive, they’re actually quite simple and the final product is definitely worth the effort.
-Next time you seriously want to impress your dinner guests, serve your main course alongside these fondant potatoes instead of the usual mash.
+Next time you seriously want to impress your dinner guests, serve your Filet Mignon alongside these fondant potatoes instead of the usual mashed potatoes.
 This recipe is a great way to elevate your side dish game.

 White these potatoes are lovely to present just based off of appearances alone, they’re also SO very delicious!
 They’re crunchy, chewy, and soft all at the same time.
 Not to mention, they’re basted with garlicky butter, beef stock, and fresh herbs.
 Each bite of these homemade fondant potatoes has perfect texture and is rich with a bounty of savory flavors.
 There’s so much to love about these fondant potatoes!